 - Honey to taste

-Wash the lemon and then mix it in a blender with ½ a liter of water and a tablespoon of honey.
-If you like it cold, add some ice and drink fresh.
-You’ll have what looks and tastes like traditional lemonade, with a slightly different touch provided by the peel.
+Firstly, wash the lemon and then mix it in a blender with the water and a tablespoon of honey.
+Then, add some ice if you prefer to drink it cold.

-Lemon peel tea
+Lemon peel infusion

-- 2 organic lemons
+- 2 organic lemons with their peels

-- 1 liter water
+- 1 qt. of water